project-husky/project-husky.github.io/README.md

 ## The Project

-The husky project (a synonym for heathcare information key) is intended to be the key to unlock the door to the world of IHE XDS.b Affinity Domains, which are the foundation of many infrastructures to exchange helathcare information (like the Swiss EPR and ELGA in Austria).
+The husky project (a synonym for heath usablity key) is intended to be the key to unlock the door to the world of IHE XDS.b Affinity Domains, which are the foundation of many infrastructures to exchange helathcare information (like the Swiss EPR and ELGA in Austria).